Candidates

 Checkr's background check process

-- You request a background check.
+- You order a background check.

 - The candidate receives an email with a link that opens a window requesting that they authorize the check and provide their information.